 - Florence in a Day Combo Tour with David and Uffizi

 As a revolutionary Renaissance masterpiece, Michelangelo’s David is prominently displayed in one of the main hallways in the Accademia.
-The prominence of Florence’s rise to prosperity and wealth is paralleled in size to the colossal 17-feet-tall statue exemplifying David’s strength and stamina.
+Florence’s rise to prosperity and wealth is paralleled by the size of the colossal 17-foot-tall statue exemplifying David’s strength and stamina.

-For those of you that don’t know the story of David, it comes from the biblical tale of David and Goliath.
+If you don’t know the story of David, it comes from the biblical tale of David and Goliath.
 David saves his town by heroically defeating one of the giants, Goliath, in an unforeseen battle.
-Most interpretations of the scene portray David with the head of Goliath by his feet, but Michelangelo’s raw depiction of David’s courage before the fight is eminently described in this rendition.
+Most interpretations of the scene portray David with the head of Goliath at his feet.
+In Michelangelo’s raw depiction, David’s courage before the fight is eminently described in this rendition.

 These statues are prime models for non-finito, a method depicting the difficulties in sculpting with marble.
-The partial nature of the bodies’ physique eludes to the internal weight of the material world stunting the physical world.
+The partial nature of the body’s physique eludes to the internal weight of the material world, stunting the physical world.

 Jacopo Di Cione: Coronation of the Virgin

 One of the most famous paintings is the Coronation of the Virgin featured in a hall of the Accademia.
-Originally created as a 12-panelled masterpiece, this particular panel depicts Christ and the Virgin along with ten saints and two prophets beautifully garnished in gold.
+Originally created as a 12-panel masterpiece, this particular panel depicts Christ and the Virgin along with 10 saints and two prophets beautifully adorned in gold.
 In the story, Christ crowns Mary as the Queen of Heaven.
-During the 14th century, the Christ and the Virgin are popular subjects represented in Renaissance art.
+During the 14th century, Christ and the Virgin are popular subjects represented in Renaissance art.

-Jacopo’s interpretation of the story utilizes iconic Renaissance perspective, structure and detailing, making a visit to this masterpiece worthwhile to any trip.
+Jacopo’s interpretation of the story utilizes iconic Renaissance perspective, structure, and detailing.
+It makes a visit to this masterpiece a worthwhile addition to any trip.

 Rape of the Sabines

 From every angle, the plaster cast model of the Rape of the Sabines by Giambologna is magnificent.
-Although the original marble structure is located in the Piazza della Signoria, this replica is a mirror copy and an impressive addition to the Accademia Gallery.
+Although the original marble structure is located in the Piazza della Signoria, this replica is an exact copy.
+It’s an impressive addition to the Accademia Gallery.

-The sculpture depicts the rape of a Sabine woman by the Romans in 753 BC.
-Even though the Sabine’s army attempted to save many of the captured women, the Roman army fought off the incoming attacks and secured the women as their wives.
+The sculpture depicts the rape of a Sabine woman by the Romans in 753 B.C.
+Even though the Sabine army attempted to save many of the captured women, the Roman army fought off the attacks and made the women their wives.

 Museum of Musical Instruments

 The Accademia has just about every type of Renaissance sculpture or painting, but it can even appeal to your music-loving self.
-As its own exhibition in the gallery, the Museum of Musical Instruments demonstrates the prominence of music for celebrations and 14th century Italian culture.
+The Museum of Musical Instruments exhibition demonstrates the prominence of music for celebrations and 14th-century Italian culture.

-From harpsichords, wind instruments, pianos, violas, and so much more, this exhibit gives viewers a glimpse into the evolution of musical instruments and the work of musicians who commanded rooms with their rhythm and artistic sound.
+From harpsichords to wind instruments, pianos, violas, and more, this exhibit gives viewers a look into the evolution of musical instruments.
+We also glimpse the work of musicians who commanded rooms with their rhythm and artistic sound.

-A short flight up to the first floor of the Accademia will transform you into the aesthetic vibes of late 14th century.
-Almost as if it were purposefully hidden from tourists, this undisturbed area displays Florentine religion, fashion, architecture, and international gothic pieces by famous Florentine artists such as Lorenzo Monaco, Gherardo Starnina, and Cennino Cennini.
+The first floor of the Accademia will transport you to the late 14th century and the aesthetic vibes of the period.
+It is almost purposefully hidden from tourists.
+In this undisturbed area, discover Florentine religion, fashion, architecture, and international Gothic pieces by famous Florentine artists such as Lorenzo Monaco, Gherardo Starnina, and Cennino Cennini.

-The area is segmented into multiple hallways depicting the important elements of the 14th century for those living in Florence.
-The illumination of gold in contrast to the red carpeted background of the works exudes elegance and class, which were achievements sought after by Florentines during the time.
+The area is segmented into multiple hallways with important elements of 14th-century Florence.
+The bright gold in contrast with the red-carpeted background of the works exudes elegance and class.
+Both of these were achievements sought after by Florentines at the time.

 Tours of Florence